Kishor-Patil97/SimplifySign/README.md

 ## Project Structure

       SimplifySign/
+      ├── Frontend/                 # Contains all project files │   ├── data/                 # Contains all data-related files
-      ├── public/                    # Contains HTML, CSS, JavaScript files │   ├── index.html             # Main HTML file
+      │   ├── images/               # Contains background image of the login page │   ├── app.js                # Main JavaScript logic
+      │   ├── index.js              # Additional JavaScript logic for the application
-      │   ├── style.css              # Stylesheet
+      │   ├── login.html            # Login page HTML file
-      │   └── app.js                 # Main JavaScript logic
+      │   └── simplifyText.html     # Text simplification page HTML file
-      ├── videos/                    # Folder for storing local video files (ignored by .gitignore) ├── README.md                  # Project documentation
-      ├── .gitignore                 # Ignores node_modules, video files, and other non-essential items └── package.json               # Project metadata (future versions may require backend packages)
+      ├── videos/                   # Folder containing video files (ignored by .gitignore) └── package.json              # Project metadata (future versions may require backend packages)

+      Note: The video files are not included in this repository due to GitHub's storage limitations.
+In the future, videos will be loaded directly from cloud storage.

 ## Usage Guide
+   **1. Speech to Text to Sign Language**
-1. **Speech-to-Text**: Click on the microphone button to start speaking.
+   - **Speech-to-Text**: Click on the microphone button to start speaking.
 Your speech will be converted into text and displayed in the text area.
-2. **Clear Text**: Use the "Clear Text" button to clear the text area for new input.
-3. **Text-to-Sign Language**: Once text is displayed, click "Play" to start the sign language animation.
+   - **Text-to-Sign Language**: Once text is displayed, click "Play" to start the sign language animation.
 Use "Pause" and "Stop" to control playback.

+   **2. SimplifyText**
+   - Users can enter or paste complex text into the text area, and the application will simplify it for easier understanding.
+   - The simplified text can then be converted into sign language using the text-to-sign language functionality.

 ## Future Enhancements
 - **3D Avatar or Animated Hand Gestures**: Expand to support more dynamic and realistic sign language animations.
 - **Database Integration**: Optimize MongoDB for faster video retrieval and larger datasets.
 - **Sign Language Recognition**: Develop algorithms for real-time sign language recognition and response.
+- **Enhanced Text Simplification Algorithm**s: Implement advanced natural language processing techniques for better text simplification.

 ## License
 This project is for academic purposes as part of a Master’s Thesis and is open for educational use.
 All rights reserved by the author.